 In most medical malpractice cases, you must file a lawsuit within:

 - Two years from the date of the incident

 - Two years from the date you should have reasonably discovered the incident

 However, no action can be filed later than four years from the date of the incident.
 There could be different deadlines regarding actions involving children.

-Contact Our Miami Gastroenterologist Malpractice Lawyer for a Free Consultation
+Contact Our Miami, FL Medical Malpractice Attorney for a Free Consultation

 Has your gastroenterologist caused you harm?
 Have you incurred financial losses and experienced pain and suffering?
-Our legal team at Lavent Law, P.A., has the experience, skills, resources, and knowledge to handle a complex medical malpractice claim.
+Our legal team at Lavent Law Personal Injury Lawyer has the experience, skills, resources, and knowledge to handle a complex medical malpractice claim.

 Contact our law firm to schedule your free consultation with our Miami gastroenterologist malpractice lawyer.
 We want to help you get the justice you deserve.